A Solution for Blockchain Scalability

-The lack of scalability, only capable of processing a few transactions per second, is a major bottleneck for blockchain technology to garner mass adoption.
-With only 5 transactions per second (tps) for Bitcoin and 12 transactions per second for Ethereum, existing blockchain solutions are not competitive to centralized solutions like Visa as a payments system and AWS as cloud computing service.
+The lack of scalability, meaning the blockchain is only capable of processing a few transactions per second, is a major bottleneck for blockchain technology to garner mass adoption.
+However, with only 5 transactions per second (tps) for Bitcoin and 12 transactions per second for Ethereum, existing blockchain solutions are not competitive to centralized solutions like Visa as a payments system and AWS as cloud computing service.
 For example, with the growing popularity of CryptoKitties in 2017, it slowed down the Ethereum network significantly with just a few thousand users.
 This is certainly a concern for companies using Ethereum to power their services.

-Bitcoin and Ethereum are networks secured by Proof-of-Work.
-Hundreds of thousands of computers and specialized mining machines around the world are used to process transactions.
+Bitcoin and Ethereum are networks security is provided by Proof-of-Work.
+Hundreds of thousands of computers and machines that specialize in mining around the world help to process transactions.
 As a P2P cash system / a world computer, Bitcoin and Ethereum are both secure and decentralized.
 However, they are not immediately scalable.
-To improve scalability, a lot of solutions have been suggested.
-For example, BitcoinCash (fork of Bitcoin) increased block size to allow more transactions to be processed in each block, while Lightning Network (second layer) utilized off-chain payment channels to reduce the burden on the main chain.
-Sharding is one of the most popular approaches being developed by different blockchain projects including Ethereum, Zilliqa, Quarkchain, etc.
+So to improve scalability, a lot of solutions have been suggested.
+For example, BitcoinCash (fork of Bitcoin) increases block size to allowing the processing of more transactions in each block, while Lightning Network (second layer) utilized off-chain payment channels to reduce the burden on the main chain.
+Sharding is one of the most popular approaches in development by different blockchain projects including Ethereum, Zilliqa, Quarkchain, etc.

 What is Sharding?

-Sharding is a horizontal partitioning, a widely used database design principle, that separates database servers to spread the load.
-It was introduced for blockchain to solve scalability issues and latency issues.
+Sharding is a horizontal partitioning, a database design principle, that separates database servers to spread the load.
+It’s introduction is for blockchain to solve scalability issues and latency issues.

-Implementing sharding in the blockchain, the network is separated into different teams (shards).
-The shards can process transactions in parallel.
-Each node will have only part of the data on the blockchain, not the entire information.
+Implementing sharding in the blockchain, means the network separates into different teams (shards).
+So the shards can process transactions in parallel.
+Similarly, each node will have only part of the data on the blockchain, not the entire information.
 As a result, more transactions can be processed at the same time.
 For example, imagine a network of 1,000 nodes; one may divide the network into 10 shards each composed of 100 nodes.
 The speed should increase by 10-fold.